SEA

 What is Google Ads?

 Google Ads is Google’s paid advertising platform that allows you to create ads and reach your target audiences.
 On this platform you set up the right keywords, create your ads and follow up on them.
 With Google Ads you advertise mainly to people who are actually looking for your products or services.
-This makes it much more effective and efficient than advertising through traditional channels.
+This makes it much more effective and efficient than advertising through traditional channels

-What is a keyword analysis?
+What is keyword analysis?

 In your keyword research you deliberately look for the words and terms your potential customers type into the Google search bar.
 First you determine your target group and then you decide on your different content pillars, which are essentially umbrella keywords.
 Then you fill these content pillars with long-tail keywords.
 And in the final step, you determine which keywords you will advertise on.